tecolicom/App-ansiecho/README.md

     in the format string except `%%`.
 Variable width and precision parameter `*` can be used like `%*s` or `%*.*s`.

     Format string also can be made by **-f** option.
-Next command works, but second one is better.
+Next commands produce same output, but second one looks better.

         ansiecho -f -f '%%%ds' 16 hello